johsteffens/About-Me/README.md

 **A: Well, kind of.
 Sorry.**

 **Q:** Should innovation not be protected? <br>
 **A: It should.
-There are legitimate inventors as well as benevolent investors (or employers) both are entitled to benefit from their effort/investment.
+There are legitimate inventors as well as benevolent investors (or employers).
+These are entitled to benefit from their effort and/or investment.
 But there are also thieves in the world.
-The two former need protection from the latter.
-That is desirable as well as justified.
+The former need protection from the latter.
 This was the original spirit for granting patents in the first place.**

 **Q:** What then went wrong? <br>
 **A: Some misuse cannot be sufficiently prevented: Such as patenting the 'obvious', unduly broad claims and ignoring prior art (intentionally or unintentionally).
 I'd say we don't even have a good understanding what 'obvious' truly means.**